Serena6688/serenaintech/index.md

 With a foundation in data analytics and a growing passion for software engineering, I thrive at the intersection of data, design, and code.
 I enjoy building things that are both **functional and human-centered**—from AI-driven games and backend systems to intuitive web apps and data-driven strategies.

-Prior to grad school, I worked as a Data Analyst where I helped businesses optimize marketing and pricing strategies through insights and modeling.
+Prior to grad school, I worked as a Data Analyst where I helped businesses optimize marketing strategies through insights and modeling.
 I’m now expanding my technical toolkit to become a well-rounded engineer capable of tackling end-to-end challenges.

 ---